RyanParsley/rpdc/src/content/note/Tag-Component.md

 My first thought was to move the logic such that this component only dealt with an array of strings, but if the responsibility of deriving tags moved to the parent component, it seems there's more likelihood of logic duplication.
-As this component is responsible for `tags` an not simply making a list from strings, the `Tags` component feels like where this logic should live.
+As this component is responsible for `tags` and not simply making a list from strings, the `Tags` component feels like where this logic should live.

 ## Problematic second draft